VanWrinkle/Crumbs_App/server/README.md

 **On Failure:**

+- [ ] HTTP Method: `409 Conflict`
+  - Issued in cases where an account already exist with that username
-  - [ ] HTTP Method: `400 Bad Request`
+- [ ] HTTP Method: `422 Unprocessable Entity`
   - Issued in cases where the password does not meet the security requirements or are missing
-  - [ ]HTTP Method: `409 Conflict`
-    - Issued in cases where a an account already exist with that username
 - [ ] HTTP Method: `500 Internal Server Error`
   - Issued in cases where the hashing algorithm fails
 - [ ] HTTP Method: `504 Gateway Timeout`
   - Issued in cases where the database connection fails

 ---